Build paths inside the project like this: BASE_DIR / 'subdir'.

 True

-Now back to pathlib, to find all text files (.txt) within a folder and its subfolders, use rglob() method from pathlib.
+To find all text files (.txt) within a folder and its subfolders, use rglob() method from pathlib.
 It performs a recursive search, making it easy to scan entire directory trees for specific file types.

 from pathlib import Path